What is Lip Blush?

 Please read the disqualification list below prior to booking your appointment.
-If you fall under any of these categories, please avoid booking.
+If you fall under any of these categories, you are not eligible to book.

 Under the age of 18